 How to prepare a turkey

 - Take off all the wrappings, put on a tray or plate wide and deep enough to contain any blood or juice that might seep out, cover loosely with foil and leave in the fridge or in a cool room.

 - After the turkey is defrosted, remove any giblets, check that there are no ice crystals inside the cavity and pat dry with kitchen paper both outside and in.

-If desired, certain cuts of fresh or defrosted turkey can be marinated (for a minimum of 4 hrs) before cooking, to add flavour and moisture and to tenderise a little further.
-Slash the skin a couple of times to help the marinade penetrate further and keep covered in a glass or ceramic dish in the fridge.
+If desired, certain cuts of fresh or defrosted turkey can be marinated (for a minimum of 4 hrs) before cooking to add flavour and moisture and to tenderise it a little further.
+Slash the skin a couple of times to help the marinade penetrate deeply and keep covered in a glass or ceramic dish in the fridge.

 Cover with water and add a peeled onion, carrot, celery stick, bay leaf and a glass of red wine.
 Simmer for 40 mins, then strain for the perfect stock to use for deglazing your turkey roasting tin – it will help make a really rich gravy.

 Removing the wishbone from a raw turkey makes it easier to carve later, giving you neater slices.
 Pull back the neck skin until the wishbone is located.
 Using a small, sharp knife, cut through the flesh under the contour of the bone on both sides just deep enough to free it.
 Ease it out, cutting it free at the tips.

 - 1 free-range turkey (5kg will feed eight people)

 - 50g butter